-11. Duplication: Projects that have previously received any TFCA funds, e.g., TFCA Regional Funds or County Program Manager Funds, and that do not propose to achieve additional emission reductions are not eligible.
+- 11. Duplication: Projects that have previously received any TFCA funds, e.g., TFCA Regional Funds or TFCA 40% Funds, and that do not propose to achieve additional emission reductions are not eligible. - 12.
+Planning Activities: The costs of preparing or conducting feasibility studies are not eligible.
+Planning activities are not eligible unless they are directly related to the implementation of a specific project or program. - 13.
+Reserved.